andrew/ultimate-awesome/README.md

 - [awesome-manual-QA-sources](https://github.com/krisztipely/awesome-manual-QA-sources) - A list about manual QA resources.
 - [awesome-inspiration](https://github.com/lancejpollard/awesome-inspiration) - These are all projects to gain inspiration from for implementation, in various programming languages.
 - [sickTools](https://github.com/Lawlez/sickTools) - A collection of useful, special, or just cool tools to use and try to get more done in less time.
+- [awesome-subscription-free](https://github.com/leemcd56/awesome-subscription-free) - A list of great subscription-free alternatives to common software.
 - [awesome-weakly-supervised-segmentation](https://github.com/lichen14/awesome-weakly-supervised-segmentation) - Weakly Supervised Learning for Image Segmentation, a collection of literature reviews and code implementations.
 - [awesome-indo-projects](https://github.com/LIGMATV/awesome-indo-projects) - A curated list of awesome projects created by Indonesian programmer, and more awesome!.
 - [awesome-lilnouns](https://github.com/lilnouns/awesome-lilnouns) - A curated list of awesome Lil Nouns DAO project resources.